An Aerobic Exercise: Yeast Metabolism with and without Aeration

 - Test the yeast with a solution that has oxygen.

-- Dissolve 2 tablespoons (Tbsp.) of sugar in 2 cups of warm water.
+- Dissolve 1 teaspoon (tsp.) of sugar in ½ cup of warm water.
 Stir slowly and gently.

 - Pour the entire solution into the "+air" bottle.
-Leave space at the top of the bottle, so that your CO2 collection tube remains above the yeast solution.
 Be sure to note the actual temperature of the water in your lab notebook.

 - Cap the bottle tightly with your "tube cap," and place the open end of the collection tube inside your gas collecting cylinder.
 Note the starting time in your lab notebook.